 .py.
 Once you do this, you may see a message that says “Select Python interpreter” as a popup or by the green box that says “WSL - Ubuntu”.
 Choose the interpreter that ends in “(‘base’: conda)” and make sure that it appears in the lower left corner.
 If you do not see this prompt, make sure that the “Python” extension is installed.

-code), though you will not need to do this until Worksheet 2.
+code), though you will not need to do this until Assignment 2.

 If you would like, there is some optional, additional setup you can do, described below.